 - InfluxDB / Grafana alert

-We recommend enabling email alerts before enabling BGP mode to confirm correctness of thresholds configuration.
+We recommend enabling email alerts before enabling BGP mode to confirm the correctness of the thresholds configuration.

 Automatic unblock

-When attack finished FastNetMon can automatically unblock blocked IP address.
+When the attack is finished, FastNetMon can automatically unblock the blocked IP address.
 This capability can be enabled this way:

 sudo fcli set main unban_enabled true sudo fcli commit

-By default FastNetMon unblocks host after 12 minutes and this time can be changed this way in seconds:
+By default, FastNetMon unblocks the host after 12 minutes.
+This time can be changed (ban time in seconds) in the following way:

 sudo fcli set main ban_time 600 sudo fcli commit

-In addition to unconditional unblock by timeout FastNetMon has capability to check if attack finished before doing unblocking for it.
+In addition to unconditional unblocking by timeout, FastNetMon has the capability to check if the attack has finished before unblocking it.
 This logic is enabled by default on all new installations.
 You can manually enable it this way:

 sudo fcli set main unban_only_if_attack_finished true sudo fcli commit